Title: The Untold Story of Richard Martel Almost Trading David Desharnais to the Quebec Remparts

 For his coach at the time, Richard Martel, Desharnais was probably never really aware of the talent he possessed.

 “He is very humble.
 I don’t know if he knew he was that good.
 I remember very well that he believed that without Boisclair and Lascek, he was a less good player.
 I’m not sure he knew its true value.
 David played in the NHL!
 Many jumped when he got there.
-When he played junior, we always talked about Maxime Talbot or Sidney Crosby and those guys took a bit of umbrage to David, but he wasn’t far from them.
+When he played junior, we always talked regarding Maxime Talbot or Sidney Crosby and those guys took a bit of umbrage to David, but he wasn’t far from them.

 Still so humble